intel-iot-devkit/up-squared-grove-IoT-dev-kit-arduino-create/examples/Blink/README.md

 * Cloud connectivity using MQTT
 * Utilities like SerialMonitor, Process, and SystemCalls

-If you’re not sure where to start, we recommend learning the basics about sensors with the [GroveRotaryAngle](https://software.intel.com/node/b7b16e2f-9d80-45fe-ada1-93ddb65759aa) tutorial.
+If you’re not sure where to start, we recommend learning the basics about sensors with the [GroveRotaryAngle](../GroveRotaryAngle) tutorial.

-IMPORTANT NOTICE: This software is sample software.
-It is not designed or intended for use in any medical, life-saving or life-sustaining systems, transportation systems, nuclear systems, or for any other mission-critical application in which the failure of the system could lead to critical injury or death.
-The software may not be fully tested and may contain bugs or errors; it may not be intended or suitable for commercial release.
-No regulatory approvals for the software have been obtained, and therefore software may not be certified for use in certain countries or environments.